 Find descriptions of specific intention actions on the Intentions page of the editor settings/preferences, where they are grouped according to the areas of their usage.
 Generally, intention actions can be divided into several categories, for example:

 - Create from usage

-- This type of intention action creates new code items: classes, methods, etc. They are smart enough to analyze your code and provide actions suitable for a particular case.
+This type of intention action creates new code items: classes, methods, and so on.
+They are smart enough to analyze your code and provide actions suitable for a particular case.
 The main concept behind this type is that you can begin using new things without declaring them first.
-You are not taken away from your current task for mundane minutiae like creating declarations, new files, etc. which MPS handles while you keep focused.
+You are not taken away from your current task for mundane minutiae like creating declarations, new files, and so on. which MPS handles while you keep focused.

 - Quick fixes

 This type of intention action responds to common coding mistakes: using an improper access modifier, or an expression of the wrong type, or missing resources, and so on.
 MPS catches these kinds of problems as you type, and provides a quick way to fix them using Intentions Actions with appropriate suggestions for the error.